apache/mesos/docs/maintenance.md

 `TASK_LOST` status update will be sent for every task running on each of those agents.
 The scheduler driver's `slaveLost` callback will also be invoked for each of the removed agents.
-Any agents on machines in maintenance are also prevented from re-registering with the master in the future (until maintenance is completed and the machine is brought back up).
+Any agents on machines in maintenance are also prevented from reregistering with the master in the future (until maintenance is completed and the machine is brought back up).

 ### Completing maintenance